-- Stuff mixture into each of the peppers and place upright into a small, greased baking dish.
+Stuff mixture into each of the peppers and place upright into the prepared baking dish.
 Pour small can of tomato sauce over the peppers.

-- Bake at 350 degrees F for 40 to 50 minutes or until cooked through.
+Bake for 40 to 50 minutes or until cooked through.
 Exact cooking time will vary based on the size of the peppers.

 Making This Recipe?
 Tag us on Instagram: @SouthernBite using the hashtag #SouthernBite, so we can see what you are making in the kitchen!